dusan-cloud/festivals/README.md

-# myFirstProject in React hooks
+# myFirstProject with React hooks